All about a would-be Westbury Wilts A350 Bypass

 Planning policy is set by the councils.
 Land is designated for housing, farming, or as areas of outstanding beauty and special landscapes for all of us to enjoy.

 To make redundant land available for new housing is a reasonable objective.
 New homes have to be somewhere.
-But it is not right that the loveliest land, that should be for the enjoyment of everyone, is misused for narrow reasons.
+But it is not right that the loveliest land, which should be for the enjoyment of everyone, is misused for narrow reasons.

 next page >>